-A Coppa Italia winner with Enrico Chiesa and Parma 1999, Gigi Buffon repeated this trick with Federico and Juve 22 years later.
+A Coppa Italia winner 1999 with Enrico Chiesa and Parma, Gigi Buffon repeated that trick with Federico and Juve 22 years later.
 There's more to Nicky Bandini.

-Brentford is desperate to avoid being "almost a team," as Ben Fisher explains.
+Brentford are desperate to avoid being "nearly a team," as Ben Fisher explains.

 This week's Classic YouTube: Women's FA Cup classics and Agüero memorabilia.

-Ah, if it's your thing… You can follow Big Website on Big Social FaceSpace.
-And INSTACHAT LOT!
+Ah, if that's your thing… You can follow the Big Website on Big Social FaceSpace.
+And INSTACHAT TOO!